jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   type is Assault 2, but still only 1 extra attack against a unit that's between it and the target unit.)

   ### 17. Summon the Starlight Gloss in which Thou Rage (1CP)
+  _Enter the morning glades of a fallen deathwish..._

   Use this Stratagem in your Shooting phase when an ASURYANI unit from your army is selected to shoot.
 Until the end of the phase, all Starcannons this unit is equipped with have a Damage characteristic of 3 (instead of D3).
+This is a Command Effect.

 ## Relics